Nonlinear matrix recovery using optimization on the Grassmann manifold: Introduction

 If the features are infinite dimensional or that $N$ is very large, the feature map should be represented using a kernel, which is known as the kernel trick.
 The set $\mathcal{F}$ is then called a reproducing kernel Hilbert space.
 The kernel map represents the inner product between elements in the Hilbert space of features,

-This allows to define the \emph{kernel matrix} of the data $K(M,M)\in \R^{s \times s}$, with $K_{ij}(M,M) = k(m_i,m_j)$.
+This allows to define the \emph{kernel matrix} of the data $\K(M,M)\in \R^{s \times s}$, with $\K_{ij}(M,M) = k(m_i,m_j)$.
 Throughout, we assume that $r = \rank(\Phi(M))$ is known and smaller than $\min(N,s)$.
-When $\mathcal{F}= \R^N$, we note that $K(M,M) = \Phi(M)^\top \Phi(M) $ and therefore $\rank \big(K(M,M)\big) = \rank \big(\Phi(M)\big)$.
-We use the term \emph{lifting} to denote a kernel or a feature map instinctively.
+When $\mathcal{F}= \R^N$, we note that $\K(M,M) = \Phi(M)^\top \Phi(M) $ and therefore $\rank \big(\K(M,M)\big) = \rank \big(\Phi(M)\big)$.
+We use the term \emph{embedding} to denote a mapping to a higher-dimensional space, which may be performed using a kernel or a feature map.
 In~\cite{Ongie2017}, Ongie et al. use the monomial kernel for the completion of matrices whose columns belong to an algebraic variety (a set defined by a finite number of polynomial equations).
 This can notably be applied to a union of subspaces.
 In~\cite{fan2018non}, Fan et al. use the monomial kernel and the Gaussian kernel on image inpainting problems.
 In Section~\ref{sec:features}, we detail why polynomial and Gaussian kernels may be used to model data which belongs to, respectively, an algebraic variety or a set of clusters.

 \paragraph*{Problem formulation} For an appropriately chosen feature map, the nonlinear matrix recovery problem can be formulated as the rank minimization of the features matrix under the measurements constraint